 Answered by Our Dallas DWI Lawyers

-The Dallas DWI attorneys at Hamilton Grant NTX are backed by over 25 years of combined experience handling cases just like yours.
+The Dallas DWI attorneys at Hamilton Grant PC are backed by over 25 years of combined experience handling cases just like yours.
 Take a look at our answers to the most frequently asked questions surrounding DWI charges.
 For further information, reach out to our aggressive team of DWI lawyers today.

 Call (214) 225-7117 right away to discuss the details of your case.
 Our lawyers also represent clients in Fort Worth, Denton, Austin, McKinney, Collin County, and throughout northern Texas.

 The police took my driver's license.
 Is my license now suspended?

 No. You have 15 days from the day you are served your Notice of Suspension to request a hearing regarding your driver's license (called an ALR hearing).
 If you do not request a hearing, your license will be suspended on the 40th day after Notice of Suspension is served.
 If you consented to a blood draw, the police will not normally take your driver's license.
 Notice of Suspension will be mailed to you if DPS receives a blood test result of .08 or greater.
 You only have 10 days to request a hearing once you receive a Notice of Suspension letter from DPS.

 I was ordered to install a deep lung device (DLD) on my car as a condition of bond.
 What do I have to do and is that my only option?

 In certain circumstances a DLD may be required while your case is pending.
 There may be alternatives that would work for you that a skillful and competent attorney from our firm can discuss with you.